bleachbit/docs/_posts/2015-09-25-preferences.md

 Since BleachBit 2.0 when running with administrator privileges, wiping compressed files on NTFS is effective.

 To complement the limitations of overwriting individual files, use the **Free disk space** option under **System** to overwrite free disk space and hide previously deleted files.

+### Exit after cleaning

+When this option is enabled and when the cleaning is done, the application will close itself.

+### Confirm before delete

+When this option is enabled, the cleaning button requires a confirmation prompt before making changes.

+### Use IEC sizes

+This option affects only how sizes are reported, and it does not affect how the application functions.
+When enabled, one KiB is 1000 bytes.
+When disabled, 1 kB is 1000 bytes.

+### Dark mode

+When enabled, the application uses a dark theme.
+When disabled, the application uses a light theme.
+For a demonstration, see the video: [BleachBit version 2.3 dark mode](https://www.youtube.com/watch?v=kWM4-7X5_1g).

+### Show debug messages

+When enabled, both the GUI and the console will show technical messages that sometimes help trouleshooting.
+Most users do not need to enable this option.

+### Custom

+In the custom tab, choose a file or folder to delete.
+It will be deleted only when the Custom option is enabled under the System category.

 ### Drives